hwreverse/PokeConSerial/PC1600SIO/README.md

 ![Sharp PC-E500/PC-1600 Adapter](pc1600sio_small.png)

 ## Important
-NB: the 15pin adapter is a 1x15 pin 1.27mm (50mil) male connector<br>
+NB 1: the 15pin adapter is a 1x15 pin 1.27mm (50mil) male connector<br>
+NB 2: You have to bridge the right solderjumper (RR or RTS) depending on the mode you use for it to work.
+I have RTS bridged usually

 ## Components